copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - New function dump_container(), which contains the logic extracted from tipcontainer() that deals with actually dumping the items out on the floor.
   Various item-spillage bits of code now call this.
+- Add nh.mon_difficulty() as a Lua function which returns the difficulty of a given monster species.